Borrowers who need assistance with:

 - Currently 90 days or more delinquent on repayment on any debt.

-- Evidence of a default, foreclosure, tax lien, repossession, wage garnishment, or write-off of a debt during the past five years.
+- Evidence of a bankruptcy, default, discharge, foreclosure, tax lien, repossession, wage garnishment, or write-off of a debt during the past five years.

-- Collection Accounts or Charge Offs with a balance greater than ZERO.
+- Collection Accounts or Charge Offs with a balance greater than $2,085.

 If the parent is considered ineligible for the Federal Direct Parent PLUS Loan: The student may be able to borrow an additional Federal Direct Unsubsidized Stafford Loan, up to $6,000 or $7,000.
 For more information, click here.